binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Even before doing any of these points above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already covered.
 So all user input is validated, filtered and sanitised, both the client and server side, before it gets anywhere near your queries
 * ORMs, such as Hibernate with its Query Language (HQL) is not safe unless you use named parameters

-There are plenty of resources around that are easy to find and understand on the inter-webs for SQLi mitigations and countermeasures which are generally very easy to implement.
+There are plenty of resources around that are easy to find and understand on the Internet for SQLi mitigations and countermeasures which are generally very easy to implement.

 #### NoSQLi {#web-applications-countermeasures-nosqli}

 Take the advice from the generic [Injection](#web-applications-countermeasures-injection) section.

-For any dynamic queries, rather than piecing together strings with unvalidated user input, use prepared statements with strongly defined semantic types allowing you to use a short as possible white list of allowed characters.
+For any dynamic queries, rather than piecing together strings with unvalidated user input, use prepared statements with strongly defined semantic types allowing you to use as short as possible white list of allowed characters.
 Then follow up with filtering and sanitisation of any characters that must be allowed through.

 Queries can be formatted in many different types of conventions depending on the type of NoSQL data store, such as [XML, JSON, LINQ, etc](https://www.owasp.org/index.php/Testing_for_NoSQL_injection#Summary).
 As well as these execution contexts, there will also be the execution contexts of the application itself before the untrusted data reaches the particular type of NoSQL data store API.
 This means, as discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section on the Lack of Input Validation, Filtering and Sanitisation section of Identify Risks, you must validate, filter and sanitise based on **all** of the execution contexts that the untrusted data may pass through.
 With NoSQL this is usually far more tedious.